 Following an incident where the student does not go to the emergency room:

 - The student would come to the College of Idaho nurse’s office.
-If the nurse believes there is evidence of concussion concerns, he/she nurse would then bring the student to the Office of Learning Support and Disability Services.
+If the nurse believes there is evidence of concussion concerns, he/she nurse would then bring the student to the Department of Accessibility & Learning Excellence (DALE).
 Steps three through seven above would then be followed.